-5 Questions with Emma Pitzl, MSPC B2B Content Specialist
+5 Questions with Emma Pitzl, MSPC Content Strategist

 By Evelyn Hoover | August 22, 2022

-As a content specialist, Emma Pitzl crafts and refines all types of content for a handful of B2B technology and healthcare clients at MSPC while serving on the TechChannel content team.
+As a content strategist, Emma Pitzl crafts and refines all types of content for a handful of B2B and B2C clients at MSPC while serving as managing editor of the TechChannel content team.
 She has a bachelor’s in English from the University of Minnesota.